 I made all the centerpieces with silk flowers and someone got to take home each one, I handed them out to those who donated time to work in the kitchen so I didn't have to on our wedding day.
 We also bought a few cases of small votive holders, glass and we put those rub off decals to decorate them and put tea lites in them all and lit them.
 There was one for everyone and small bottles of bubbles for the kids.
 It was a very reasonable wedding, we had about one hundred guests and a fabulous time!

 Congratulations on your upcoming wedding!
 My husband and I will be celebrating our 25th wedding anniversary on that very day.
 Our kids are throwing us a big party.
 I don't know where you are located, but we found an amazing caterer who's prices could not be beat!
 If you are in Florida, Let me know, I will send you his name.
 He is doing Ropa Vieja, Spanish Steak and Onions, BBQ Ribs, Fried Plantains, Black beans and Rice, Parsely Potatoes, green beans almandine, and dessert for $10 a head!
-He only charges 18% for servers (buffet style).
-And he comes and sets everything up and cleans up afterward.
-We are expecting 100 people, so we have dinner done for less than $1200 and we don't have to deal with it.

 One way to reduce the cost of food for your wedding reception is to serve inexpensive but tasty appetizers.
 This is a page about inexpensive wedding appetizers.